paccao/dotfiles_/fedora-minimal-setup.md

 This is what's in my dnf.conf file:
  [main]
-  1 gpgcheck=1
+  gpgcheck=1
-  2 installonly_limit=3
+  installonly_limit=3
-  3 clean_requirements_on_remove=True
+  clean_requirements_on_remove=True
-  4 best=False
+  best=False
-  5 skip_if_unavailable=True
+  skip_if_unavailable=True
-  6 fastestmirror=True
+  fastestmirror=True
-  7 max_parallel_downloads=10
+  max_parallel_downloads=10
-  8 defaultyes=True
+  defaultyes=True
-  9 keepcache=True
+  keepcache=True

 Now install some core programs to get started.
 `sudo dnf in -y vim tmux`

-Set your default editor in your env files with the output of `which vim`, in my case it is `export EDITOR='/usr/bin/vim`
+Set your default editor in your env files with the output of `which vim`, in my case it is `export EDITOR='/usr/bin/vim` and `export SUDO_EDITOR='/usr/bin/vim`

+Install graphics related stuff and useful programs `sudo dnf in -y sddm picom polybar rofi sxhkd thunar xclip nitrogen firefox rxvt-unicode neofetch arandr`

+Fonts (Optional)
+`fira-code-fonts fontawesome-fonts powerline-fonts`

+Enable LightDM and set graphical target
+`sudo systemctl enable lightdm`
+`sudo systemctl set-default graphical.target`

-Install git with `dnf in git-all`.
+Install git with `sudo dnf in git`.
 Set up ssh key with github etc.
 Configure git:
-`git config --global user.name "Joel Plumppu"`
+`git config --global user.name "name"`
-`git config --global user.email "16489683+paccao@users.noreply.github.com"`
+`git config --global user.email "example@mail.com"`
 You may need to restart the command line for the changes to take place.
 Right now you are in a bare bones shell called tty.

 Generate a new SSH-key.
 If you are using macOS or Linux, you may need to update your SSH client or install a new SSH client prior to generating a new SSH key.
 For more information, see ["Error: Unknown key type."](https://docs.github.com/en/authentication/troubleshooting-ssh/error-unknown-key-type).
-`ssh-keygen -t ed25519 -C "16489683+paccao@users.noreply.github.com"`
+`ssh-keygen -t ed25519 -C "example@mail.com"`
 Choose a location then enter a safe password.
 I recommend that you generate one using a password manager and saving it there.

 Add the locally generated key to your ssh-agent